sukritsangvong/SlackScraper/README.md

     This program strictly uses #R<number> as an identifier for the grades

-    Texts other than #R<number> would be considered unknowSymbol, which would be printed in the terminal.
+    Texts other than #R<number> would be considered unknowSymbol, which will be printed in the terminal.
 The output file will not include unknowSymbol

-    The file output has students' names as their lasname + first letter of their firstname.
+    The file output has students' names as their lastname + first letter of their firstname.
 The order remains similar to the spreadsheet, but the file does not include students that had never posted anything before.